Stephen the Posthumous

-Stephen the Posthumous (Utószülött István; 1236–1271) was the posthumous son of King Andrew II of Hungary by his third wife, Beatrice d'Este.
+Stephen the Posthumous (Utószülött István, Stjepan Posthumni, Štefan Pohrobok, Stefano il Postumo; 1236–1271) was the posthumous son of King Andrew II of Hungary by his third wife, Beatrice d'Este.
 He was regarded as bastard son of infidelity by his much older half-brothers, including King Béla IV of Hungary, and was not allowed to receive ducal revenues from Hungary to which he would have been entitled as son of a Hungarian king.

 He was first married to a widow, Isabella Traversari, by whom he had a short-lived son named Stephen.
 His second wife was Tomasina Morosini.
 Their son would later become King Andrew III of Hungary.

 Early years

 [...]
 On the death of King Andrew [II], the lady [Beatrice d'Este] wished to return to her family, and to an assembly of the great men of the Hungarian kingdom and the archbishops and bishops she showed the manifest signs that she was great with child; and so she returned to her own land of Este, and there in her father's house [sic] she gave birth to a male child, whom at his baptism they named Stephen.